 OMA renovates gallery of the kings in turin’s museo egizio

-During the design tour of the recently-unveiled Gallery of the Kings at Turin’s Museo Egizio, designboom speaks to OMA partner David Gianotten, project architect Andreas Karavanas, and collaborating architect Andrea Tabocchini to learn more about the renovating process.
-Part of OMA’s full renovation of the museum, expected to be completed in 2025, the gallery redesign wraps exhibits in a selection of reflective materials that, together with enhanced illumination, introduce a brighter, more pleasurable visitor experience.
+During the tour of the recently unveiled Gallery of the Kings at Museo Egizio in Turin, designboom speaks to OMA partner David Gianotten, project architect Andreas Karavanas, and collaborating architect Andrea Tabocchini to learn more about the redesign.
+Part of OMA’s full renovation of the museum, which is expected to be completed in 2025, anodized aluminum walls cover the two exhibition halls, a choice to illuminate the space and allow the visitors to clearly see the statues and their details.
+David Gianotten explains that the original design was supposed to be temporary, one that scenographer Dante Ferretti curated in 2006 in time for the Torino Winter Olympics.

-Gianotten explains that the original design of the gallery was supposed to be temporary, one that scenographer Dante Ferretti curated in 2006 in time for the Torino Winter Olympics.
-Ferretti realized the motif of a black box: large mirrors, earth-colored walls, grilles in the ceiling to conceal the warm spotlights, and bright beams pouring onto the raised statues that towered over the visitors.
+The previous design was realized as a black box: large mirrors, earth-colored walls, grilles in the ceiling to conceal the warm spotlights, and bright beams pouring onto the raised statues that towered over the visitors.
 It gave a cinematic effect, a treasure hunt feel for those roaming around.
 Several years later, the change has come.
 OMA, Andrea Tabocchini, and the commissioning team revamp the design, but not without a homage to the previous look.
 In fact, the main theme of the renovation is ‘from darkness to light’, and quite literally, because now, a shower of natural and museum lighting fills the once darkened room.
 Today, large panels of anodized aluminum flank the walls, reflecting the surroundings, light, statues, and even the visitors’ hazy movement.

-all photos by Marco Cappelletti, unless stated otherwise, courtesy of OMA
+all photos by Marco Cappelletti, unless stated otherwise, courtesy of OMA and Andrea Tabocchini Architecture

 Redesign that helps visitors learn more about the statues